 Cities are the place where the creative economy can flourish.
 San Francisco, Amsterdam and Berlin are some examples of cities where social entrepreneurs have taken root.
 Make no mistake, these cities foster this creativity because f their openness, their liberal and their LGBT-friendly environment.
 Houssem works to foster this openness but also seeks to expand and externalise the safe, free space of Cogite into the rest of society.

 As a teenager who grew up under the strong authoritarian regime of Zine Ben Ali, Houssem took action by being an active blogger.
 He wrote about music, poetry, his peers, about hacking devices, radios and computers.
 Together with friends, they secretly watched illegally downloaded movies and listened to forbidden heavy metal music.
 “If music is not free, if you supress artistes and suffocate culture, if you then oppress minorities, homosexuals and lesbians, all people who are different, then you automatically start searching for cracks in the walls of repression.
 Internet piracy was our only oxygen”.

 Houssem particularly believes in one thing: culture is the way to shape the identity of aimless young people.
 “Do you know how many cinemas there are in Tunisia?
 Six!
 Cinema is a way to give meaning; it is a way not to get bored and ultimately do very stupid things”.
 In the meantime, the government expects very little.
 “Social change must come from society itself, and entrepreneurship can be part of the solution.”

 “Clear a field, provide a referee, and let the people play,” said Houssem about a meeting in San Francisco where John Kerry, then US Secretary of State, discussed the role of government from a quite liberal perspective.

-Hivos supports Cogite through the Mideast Creatives programme funded by the Ministry of Foreign Affairs in the context of LEAD (Local Employment in Africa for Development).
+Hivos supports Cogite through the CSE programme funded by the Ministry of Foreign Affairs in the context of LEAD (Local Employment in Africa for Development).